 - (c) Award Limitations.
-Subject to the aggregate maximum set forth in (a) above and to adjustment in accordance with paragraph (d) of this Section 3 (so long as such adjustment will not affect the status of any Award intended to qualify as "performance-based compensation" under Section 162(m) of the Code or intended to qualify as an Incentive Stock Option), the following additional maximums are imposed under this Plan: - (i) The full number of shares of Stock available for delivery under this Plan may be delivered pursuant to Incentive Stock Options; - (ii) The maximum number of shares of Stock that may be covered by Awards granted to any one individual pursuant to Sections 5 and 6 (relating to Options and SARs) shall be 100,000 during any fiscal year; and - (iii) The maximum number of shares of Stock that may be covered by Awards granted to any one individual pursuant to Section 7 (relating to Other Stock-Based Awards) shall be 100,000 during any fiscal year. - (d) Adjustments. - (i) In general.
+Subject to the aggregate maximum set forth in (a) above and to adjustment in accordance with paragraph (d) of this Section 3 (so long as such adjustment will not affect the status of any Award intended to qualify as an Incentive Stock Option), the following additional maximums are imposed under this Plan: - The full number of shares of Stock available for delivery under this Plan may be delivered pursuant to Incentive Stock Options; - (ii) The maximum number of shares of Stock that may be covered by Awards granted to any one individual pursuant to Sections 5 and 6 (relating to Options and SARs) shall be 100,000 during any fiscal year; and - (iii) The maximum number of shares of Stock that may be covered by Awards granted to any one individual pursuant to Section 7 (relating to Other Stock-Based Awards) shall be 100,000 during any fiscal year.

+(d) Adjustments.

+(i) In general.
 Except as provided in this Section 3(d), the existence of outstanding Awards shall not affect in any way the right or power of the Company or its stockholders to make or authorize any or all adjustments, recapitalizations, reorganizations or other changes in the Company's capital structure or its business, or any merger or consolidation of the Company, or any issue of bonds, debentures, preferred or prior preference stock ahead of or affecting the Stock or the rights thereof, or the dissolution or liquidation of the Company, or any sale or transfer of all or any part of its assets or business, or any other corporate act or proceeding, whether of a similar character or otherwise.